GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Unique Points

-- The player decides where to go, not the game.
+- The *player decides* where to go, not the game.
 The player creates rooms with different types of obstacles inside
 - Each room may contain different obstacles from the previous room, so the player always faces new challenges
 - The player evaluates whether or not to take debuffs to obtain other advantages such as a better position to jump

 ## #Rooms and obstacles

-- type 1
+*** video ***
+This Room contains a series of platforms that slowly descend one after another.
+The player's aim is to be able to climb and reach the top (each platform has a waiting timer that increases based on its own ID.
+In this way they don't all descend together but sequentially).
 - type 2
 - type 3
 - type 4